-Here are a few of the Canal Regulations that boats travelling the Heritage Canals, including the Rideau and Trent-Severn Waterways, must carry on board.
-The Safe Boating Guide PDF document can be downloaded from Transport Canada.
-(Paper copies are not longer produced.)
+Here are a few of the Canal Regulations that boats must carry on board when travelling the Heritage Canals, such as the Rideau Waterway and Trent-Severn Waterway.
+The Safe Boating Guide (PDF) can be downloaded from Government Directory: Transport Canada, as paper copies are no longer produced.

 That pretty well takes care of just about everything that you might see on a busy weekend on the canal.
 I always thought it was dangerous to swim in the Rideau near Manotick with so many boats pulling skiers, kids on tubes and jet-skis -- all going very fast.
 The river is narrow and you can swim in the "weeds" by shore or endanger your life farther out.
 Now I find out that "bathing" in the "channel" is illegal anyway!
 I wonder where the channel boundaries are when there are no spar buoys?